odoochain/odoo-configurator/README.md

 ## Release Configuration

 Some configurations need to be executed on every platform until the production release.
 After that we need to archive these configuration files.
-We will store the files in the directory for example.
+We will store the files in the directory *release_config* for example.
-To run all these files, add the release_directory parameter in you main configuration file:
+To run all these files, add the **release_directory** parameter in your main configuration file:

 ```yml
     release_directory: ./release_config
 ```

-To back up the release files after the execution of the production configuration, add the clear_release_directory parameter in you production configuration file.
+To back up the release files after the execution of the production configuration, add the **clear_release_directory** parameter in you production configuration file.

 ```yml
   clear_release_directory: True